exoplatform/exo-documentation/docs/Gamification.rst

 -  a table listing the events which allowed you to earn points.
 This table is composed by these fields:

    -  The user involved in the interaction
-   -  The event you or another user made and which allowed you to gain points
+   -  The event you or another user made and which allowed you to earn points
    -  The date of the event
    -  The set of points you earned following the previously cited event
    -  The domain of the event